arnoldmw/thremulate/docs/Quick_Start.md

 ## 5. Upon running the Agent, it said it has registered.
 I am ready to Thremulate.
 Great!!

 - In the browser navigate to the https://localhost:8000/agents.
 This leads you to a page which shows all the agents that have registered with the server.
+If you get Error 404, navigate to https://localhost:8000/login and login.

 - A random name was given to your Agent.
 You can change it later by clicking on the Edit button with the 'Update Agent' tooltip.
 Access tooltips by hovering over the buttons.
 To assign an agent techniques to execute, click on the 'Play' button with the 'Assign techniques' tooltip.